vankeer/blackjackery/README.md

  - Timer for actions (otherwise players can join and block the game)
  - Show value of current hand
- - Show player and dealer scores
+ - Show stats: player and dealer scores
- - Show system messages
+ - Cards: responsive layout (not good in mobile)

 Medium

 - Better UI (flash changes to model)
+- Card colors
 - Show people in wait queue

 Low prio